5 Psychological Traps to Avoid in Negotiation

 Examples of Escalation of Commitment in Negotiation

-For example, a negotiator who has already invested significant time and resources into a negotiation may feel reluctant to walk away, even if the negotiation is no longer in their best interest.
-This can lead to negotiators making concessions that they would not have made otherwise, justifying the decision to themselves as a way of avoiding loss.
+For instance, a negotiator who has already invested significant time and resources into a negotiation may feel reluctant to walk away.
+This may take place even if the negotiation is no longer in their best interest.
+This can lead to negotiators making concessions that they would not have made otherwise.
+They would justify the decision to themselves as a way of avoiding loss.

 Another example could be a negotiator who has a personal connection or emotional attachment to the negotiation, such as when negotiating with a family member or close friend.
 In such cases, the negotiator may continue to invest in the negotiation despite evidence suggesting that it is not in their best interest.